 Vanguard's Life-Cycle Investing Model is a proprietary, goals-based glide-path construction model developed by Vanguard's Investment Strategy Group.
-It has several practical benefits.
+It has several practical benefits:

 - It provides a rigorous quantitative framework for the construction of personalized glide paths based on an investor's specific circumstances and goals.
-The degree of customization in the model enables VLCM to solve for glide paths serving both retirement and nonretirement goals. - It quantifies the benefits of customization to investors based on their risk tolerance and unique investment constraints using a utility-function-based framework.
-Any glide-path customization analysis should be done in the context of quantifying incremental costs and benefits and weighing investment trade-offs. - Combined with long-term asset return expectations derived from the Vanguard Capital Market Model (VCMM), the VLCM is a powerful simulation tool for retirement portfolios through various market scenarios or changing economic conditions, calculating key metrics of investment success such as retirement income sufficiency and longevity risk. - It can facilitate a deeper understanding of the glide path and asset allocation of goals-based multi-asset funds such as TRFs and products such as 529s in the context of regular due diligence.
+The degree of customization in the model enables the VLCM to solve for glide paths serving both retirement and nonretirement goals. - It quantifies the benefits of customization to investors based on their risk tolerance and unique investment constraints using a utilityfunction-based framework.
+Any glide-path customization analysis should be done in the context of quantifying incremental costs and benefits and weighing investment trade-offs. - Combined with long-term asset return expectations derived from the Vanguard Capital Markets Model (VCMM), the VLCM is a powerful simulation tool for retirement portfolios under various market scenarios or changing economic conditions, calculating key metrics of investment success such as retirement income sufficiency and longevity risk. - It can facilitate a deeper understanding of the glide path and asset allocation of goals-based multiasset funds such as Vanguard's Target Retirement Funds and products such as 529 plans in the context of regular due diligence.
 This process is an important element of the ongoing oversight that investment committees and plan sponsors should perform.